Civilisation (TV series): Reception

 The broadcaster Huw Wheldon believed that Civilisation was "a truly great series, a major work ... the first magnum opus attempted and realised in terms of TV."
 There was a widespread view among critics, including some unsympathetic to Clark's selections, that the filming set new standards.
 The series was described as "visually stunning" by critics on both sides of the Atlantic, including Paul B. Harvey in the US and Mary Beard in Britain.
 In 2011 Jonathan Jones wrote in The Guardian of Civilisation's "sheer visual beauty ... the camerawork and direction ... rise to the poetry of cinema".

 The British Film Institute notes how Civilisation changed the shape of cultural television, setting the standard for later documentary series, from Alastair Cooke's America (1972) and Jacob Bronowski's The Ascent of Man (1973) to the present day.

-Sequel
+Sequels

 The BBC announced in 2015 that it was to make a ten-episode sequel to Clark's series, to be called Civilisations, with three presenters, Mary Beard, David Olusoga and Simon Schama.
 A co-production with PBS in the United States, it would not cover western European civilisation in the same detail, but would additionally cover Graeco-Roman and non-European cultures.
 The series, reduced from the planned ten to nine episodes, was trailed in February 2018, with transmission starting on 1 March in Britain and 17 April in the US on PBS.

+A further follow-up, Civilisations: Rise and Fall narrated by Sophie Okonedo, was broadcast in 2025.
+It explored the demise of the Egyptian, Roman, Aztec and Samurai empires.